Willboydie/Beginner-C/README.md

-# Beginner-C
+# C
-A couple of C beginner mini projects.
-Code written in the early stages of learning.
+C mini projects.
+Code written with the sole purpose of learning the langauge and the computer science concepts below its surface.
 I will be using this repo to record my progress in C into the future.

 #### int_array.c
 Learning the syntax and memory mechanics of int arrays in c.